fionashenbayh/digital_dictatorship/tutorials/intro_to_topic_modeling.md

 ---
 layout: page
 title: 3.
-Topic Modeling
+Unsupervised Machine Learning
 permalink: /tutorials/intro_to_topic_modeling/
 parent: Tutorials
 nav_order: 3
 ---

-# Topic Models
+# Unsupervised Machine Learning: Topic Models

 This tutorial covers:

 - how to load a corpus into Python as a datafame
 - ways of describing document meta-variables
-- how to summarize a corpus with unsupervised machine learning
+- how to summarize a corpus with unsupervised machine learning (topic modeling)

 ---